 By John Henzel

-John is a senior editor for the Journal and a second year master’s candidate at the Whitehead School.
-He specializes in international security and foreign policy analysis with a research focus on East Asia.
+John Henzel is a second year Masters’ candidate at the Whitehead School of Diplomacy and International relations.
+He is specializing in international security and foreign policy analysis.